syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ![Customize toolbar in Blazor RichTextEditor](./images/blazor-richtexteditor-custom-tool.png)

-> You can refer to our [Blazor Rich Text Editor](https://www.syncfusion.com/blazor-components/blazor-wysiwyg-rich-text-editor) feature tour page for its groundbreaking feature representations.
-You can also explore our [Blazor Rich Text Editor](https://blazor.syncfusion.com/demos/rich-text-editor/overview?theme=bootstrap4) example to know how to render and configure the rich text editor tools.
+> Refer to the [Blazor Rich Text Editor](https://www.syncfusion.com/blazor-components/blazor-wysiwyg-rich-text-editor) feature tour page for its groundbreaking feature representations.
+Also, explore the [Blazor Rich Text Editor](https://blazor.syncfusion.com/demos/rich-text-editor/overview?theme=bootstrap4) example to know how to render and configure the rich text editor tools.

 ## See also